scullyio/scully/docs/faq.md

 ## Scully Command Line Interface

 <details>
-<summary>Why are the pair of hyphens - `--` - used when running `npm run scully`?</summary>
+<summary>Why are the pair of hyphens - `--` - used when running `npm run Scully`?</summary>

-The pair of hyphens i.e. `--` indicate to node js that this is the end of node options and every option after that should be passed to the script being run, in this case Scully.
+The pair of hyphens i.e. `--` indicates to node js that this is the end of node options and every option after that should be passed to the script being run, in this case Scully.